Scholarships Available

 - Involvement in community, school, and extracurricular activities

-- Preference given to applicants who have been involved in student government and members of the Foundation’s YAC
+- Preference given to applicants who have been involved in student government and members of the Community Foundation’s YAC

-- Applicants shall be recent graduate(s) of Fremont High School or Hesperia High School
+- Applicants shall be recent graduates of Fremont High School or Hesperia High School

 - Applicants shall be seeking post-secondary education from a university, college, or skilled trades institution